Posten Norge's integration initiatives

 Here our differences are the norm

 All of the Group’s departments can apply for funding for initiatives aimed at promoting diversity and integration.

 Placements for immigrant women

-In collaboration with NAV, the Norwegian Labour and Welfare Authority, Norway Post offers employment placements for unemployed immigrant women who have not previously been employed in Norway.
+In collaboration with NAV, the Norwegian Labour and Welfare Authority, Posten Norge offers employment placements for unemployed immigrant women who have not previously been employed in Norway.

-Female managers at Norway Post are mentors for unemployed immigrant women.
+Resource persons at Posten Norge in Norway serve as mentors for unemployed immigrant women.
+When the programme was started in 2011, all of the mentors were female managers at Posten Norge.
+Today, mentors can be managers, union representatives, safety representatives or other specialists who would like to work help with integration.
 The mentors act both as a contact and a «door opener» for the women on their way into employment.
 They assist women with job applications and teach them about Norwegian working life.